endurantgames/cosmiclegends/src/classes/haunt.md

     These arrive at the start of the next Crisis Phase, and the scene gains your Totem Nature Power Word as a scene power word until the end of the crisis.

-Unkillable

-:   You get knocked down but you get up again.
-They're never gonna keep you
-    down.
-Regain 1 Health at the start of the Hero Phase if you have 0 Health.

 Unbeatable

 :   Your powers cause people to under-estimate you and you actually punch can